Skip to main content

 Add a Graphing question

-1. Click on the blue + button
+1. Click on the blue + button to open the 'Add Item' window

-2. Choose Graphing from the question types
+2. Choose Graphing from the Paid Questions list

 4. Click the graph to plot points to set your answer key.
 You must plot 2 points to create a line.